benbeiers/data-blog/content/home/intro.md

 # Introduce the blog.
 widget = "starter.blog.intro"
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in.

-title = "Ben's Blog"
+title = "Ben Beiers"
-subtitle = "Data for good"
+subtitle = "Blogging on all things finance, politics, and sports"

 [design.background]
   # Background color.